HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 Clinic Safety Profile

 Clinical hyperbaric chambers are inspected, certified, and operated by trained technicians.
 Pre-dive protocols screen for contraindications.
-Middle ear barotrauma (caused by pressure changes) is rare when proper equalization techniques are taught and monitored [PMID 12532227].
+Middle ear barotrauma (caused by pressure changes) is rare when proper equalization techniques are taught and monitored.
 Oxygen toxicity is managed through session duration and breathing schedules.
 Equipment maintenance is logged and audited.

 Home Chamber Risks